MammadDavari/CARER-Emerging-Pattern-Mining-Module/README.md

 	* frequent patterns: the frequent patterns for each activity
 	* emerging patterns: the emerging patterns for each activity
 	* SPMFCodeMap file: SMPF toolset does accept as input only numbers as the elements of the sequences.
-		So the sensor+state of the events are mapped to an integer number.
+		So the SENSOR+STATE of the events are mapped to an integer NUMBER.
 You can find the mappings between sensor+state and integer values in this file

 5. Notes
 	* the frequent pattern mining may take several HOURS
-	* long sequences in the "simple separate SPMF-format files" causes the time cost of the frequent pattern miner algorithm to grow exponentially
+	* long sequences in the "simple separate SPMF-format files" -generated after the dataset preprocessing stage- causes the time cost of the frequent pattern miner algorithm to grow exponentially
-	* if frequent pattern mining stage takes unexpectedly long times, i suggest you to remove some longer sequences selectively in exchange to the overall accuracy
+	* if frequent pattern mining stage takes unexpectedly long times, I suggest you to remove some longer sequences selectively in exchange to the overall accuracy